 Business project Pass criteria Distinction criteria Introduction and background BP1.
 Give a general introduction and background to department, team or area of work, including how this relates to the rest of the business unit (if applicable) BP2.
-Explain how the business fits into the hospitality industry BP14.
-Give a detailed introduction and background of the department, team or working area wider business unit (e.g. other departments, head office, local community / customer profile) Focus, aims and objectives BP3.
+Explain how the business fits into the BP14.
+Give a detailed introduction and background of the department, team or working area wider business unit (e.g. other departments, head office, local community / customer profile) hospitality industry customer projney BP3.
 Outline the problem, challenge or opportunity identified BP15.
 Outline the current situation which has led to the identification of a challenge or opportunity BP4.
 State the aims and objectives of the project BP16.
 Provide detailed aims and objectives for the project, linking to the current situation Research BP5.
 Consult relevant stakeholders (e.g. customers, team members, managers) to inform the results and recommendations BP6.
 How the apprentice keeps up to date with trends and the changing industry BP17.
 Show a range of research has been used effectively, including obtaining information from stakeholders, such as team members, management, suppliers or customers BP7.
 Provide research methodology to demonstrate a logical, coherent approach BP18.
 Show a range of qualitative and quantitative research has been used effectively Findings BP8.
 Identify how the potential changes would lead to measurable improvements and benefits to the department, team or area of working BP19.
-Identification of measurable improvements and benefits to the organisation
+Identification of measurable improvements and benefits to the organisation Conclusion and recommendations BP9.
+Make clear recommendations for implementation BP20.
+Make detailed recommendations for

-Conclusion and recommendations BP9.
-Make clear recommendations for BP20.
-Make detailed implementation recommendations for BP10.
-Provide an indication of costs implementation, including associated with the proposed timings and potential costs recommendations BP11.
-Concise validation and justification BP21.
-Provide detailed validation and of recommendation justification of recommendations BP12.
-Identify applicable legislation and BP22.
-Review the project to ensure it ensure the proposal complies meets organisational and legal where necessary requirements BP13.
-Demonstrate an awareness of and BP23.
-Proposed timeframes for understanding for the need for implementation deadlines
+BP10.
+Provide an indication of costs associated with the proposed recommendations implementation, including timings and potential costs BP11.
+Concise validation and justification of recommendation BP21.
+Provide detailed validation and justification of recommendations BP12.
+Identify applicable legislation and ensure the proposal complies where necessary BP22.
+Review the project to ensure it meets organisational and legal requirements BP13.
+Demonstrate an awareness of and understanding for the need for deadlines BP23.
+Proposed timeframes for implementation